geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 ## Analytical Derivatives Using Singular Value Decomposition

-Further above I mentioned that we will typically use a matrix decomposition of $$\boldsymbol{\Phi}_w$$ to solve the linear system and that we would see those decompositions again when calculating the Jacobian.
-Now's the time.
+Further above, I mentioned that we typially use a matrix decomposition of $$\boldsymbol{\Phi}_w$$ to solve the linear system and that we would see those decompositions again when calculating the Jacobian.
+Now's that time.

-!!!!!!!!!!!!!!!!!!!!!111

-To calculate the Jacobian matrix, we need a numerically efficient decomposition of $$\boldsymbol{\Phi_w}$$ to calculate the pseudoinverse.
+To calculate the Jacobian matrix, we need a numerically efficient decomposition of $$\boldsymbol{\Phi_w}$$ to calculate the pseudoinverse and the projection matrix.
 This is done by either  QR Decomposition or SVD, as mentioned above.
-I will follow O'Leary and use the SVD, although most other implementations use the QR Decomposition (O'Leary 2007 Sima 2007, Mullen 2009, Kaufman 1975, Warren 2013).
+I will follow O'Leary in using the  SVD, although most other implementations use the QR Decomposition (O'Leary 2007, Sima 2007, Mullen 2009, Kaufman 1975, Warren 2013).

 For a rectangular matrix $$\boldsymbol{\Phi_w}$$ with *full rank*, we can write
 $$\boldsymbol{\Phi_w}^\dagger=(\boldsymbol{\Phi}^T \boldsymbol{\Phi})^{-1} \boldsymbol{\Phi}^T$$,